 • Global Passport Index ranking: 7

-Ireland epitomizes a global standard of excellence.
-It holds the remarkable distinction of being ranked second in the Global Peace Index, affirming its status as one of the most peaceful countries on Earth.
+Ireland epitomizes a global standard of excellence as it holds the second rank in the Global Peace Index, affirming its status as one of the most peaceful countries on Earth.
 Furthermore, the country is eighth on the UN’s Human Development Index.

-The nation is also one of the safest countries in Europe to visit in 2025, ranking among the top twenty on the Women’s Peace and Security Index.
-And many foreigners praise it for being the safest country in Europe for international students.
+The nation is also one of the safest countries in Europe to visit in 2026, ranking among the top twenty on the Women’s Peace and Security Index.
+And many praise it for being the safest country in Europe for international students.

-Besides being a beautiful country, Ireland has always been very safe and super-friendly to visitors and foreign residents.
+Ireland has always been safe and friendly for visitors and foreign residents.
 Due to its exceptional safety standards, Ireland is highlighted as a favored destination for foreigners.
 Moreover, its historical connection to the United States makes it one of the best European countries for American tourists.

 3. New Zealand